-Mediterranean-based boats should take advantage of the Balearics this summer, with quieter anchorages and flourishing marine life.
-The lockdown has been an unexpected treat for the islands marine reserves, with over three months to regenerate.
+Mediterranean-based boats, or those from further afield, should take advantage of the Balearics, with their quieter anchorages and flourishing marine life.
+The lockdown of 2020 was an unexpected treat for the islands marine reserves, giving them time to regenerate.

 There is usually at least one fiesta going on somewhere in the Balearics every month.
 They offer a great opportunity to immerse yourself in local colour, culture and cuisine.

 Ibiza is the third largest of the Balearic Islands.
 Renowned for its laid-back vibe and legendary parties, there is much more to the island than nightclubs.
 As a World Heritage Site, designated for its biodiversity and culture, it is home to poisedonia oceanica, a seagrass only found in the Mediterranean that supports its diverse coastal and marine ecosystem.
 There are four marinas in Eivissa and two more in Sant Antoni de Portmany and Santa Eulalia Marina.
 And you will find plenty of secluded anchorages – our favourites are Puerto de San Miguel and Cala Characca but there are plenty more to discover for yourself.

 Cruise Tip: be warned – the cost of berthing in Ibiza is pricey, especially during high season.
 Remember too that the Balearics marine ecosystem is becoming more protected every year, so you need to be aware of no anchoring zones.
 Yachts that ignore the rules find themselves on the end of swift and heavy fines.